Zemi Figures from Vere, Jamaica

 The Zemi Figures from Vere, Jamaica (this area is situated in the modern parish of Clarendon) are an important collection of pre-Columbian wooden figures found in the Carpenters Mountains in Jamaica in the late 18th century.
-They were originally made by the Taino people and may have served as venerated objects that housed local spirits or deities.
+They were originally made by the Taíno people and may have served as venerated objects that housed local spirits or deities.
 They now form part of the British Museum's collection.

 Discovery

 The three figures were found by a surveyor in a cave near the settlement of Vere in the Carpenters Mountains in June 1792.
 They were exhibited for the first time at the Society of Antiquaries of London in 1799 by Isaac Alves Rebello.
 The figures' subsequent provenance after this remains obscure before their acquisition by the British Museum.

 Description

 All three figures are carved from a tropical hardwood called guayacan (Guaiacum officinale L.).
 The surface of the sculptures were probably polished with pebbles to bring the resin to the surface and attain the black lustre.
 The largest figure (the head of which is illustrated here) represents a male spiritual being, with prominent genitalia and powerful limbs, demonstrating masculine strength and virility.
 The second figure, at 87 cm high slightly smaller than the male zemi, mixes human and animal characteristics.
 The head can be described as birdlike with a protruding beak and teeth made of inlaid shells, but the body is more human-like with male sexual organs.
 The third sculpture has an unusually wide face carved below a canopy, which was probably used for the ritual inhalation of a hallucinogenic substance called cahoba.